-Development will be required to promote improved provision for cycling throughout the Neighbourhood Area and to encourage cycling.
-In order to achieve this, new development will be required to:
+Where appropriate, development will be required to promote improved provision for cycling throughout the Neighbourhood Area andto encourage cycling.
+In order to achieve this, new development proposals will be supported where they:

 - i.
 Contribute to the improvement of existing cycle lanes and paths, including the Brockley Corridor, with safer surfaces and sightlines; - ii.
 Contribute to the provision of safe and well-designated cycle routes and signage; - iii.
 Contribute to the provision of new bicycle stands in the local neighbourhood centres and parades and at stations; - iv.
 Provide appropriate bicycle storage and facilities for cyclists in residential and commercial development.